divengine/laze/README.md

 **laze** is a PHP library for defining lazy constants.
 Values are set as closures and only materialize upon first access, ensuring efficient and controlled initialization.
 Once a value is evaluated, it becomes immutable and cannot be redefined as a value, though it can be redefined as a closure until it's accessed.

+**Laze** might be an English word that suggests relaxation or laziness, but in this context, it’s actually an acronym derived from **lazy Evaluation**.
+This refers to a programming technique where the evaluation of an expression is delayed until its value is needed.
+With `laze` once the value is evaluated, it **becomes an immutable constant**.
+In other words, a value that, although evaluated with delay, cannot be modified after its initial evaluation.
+Thus, `laze` encapsulates the concept of deferred evaluation that results in definitive constancy, combining flexibility and robustness into one concept.

 ## Installation

 You can install **laze** using Composer: